Lauretta Ngcobo: Writing

 Ngcobo also found time to write two novels, Cross of Gold (1981) and And They Didn't Die (1990), which latter has been described as "path-breaking in its portrayal of the experiences of a black woman that gives its main character, Jezile, an interiority and a voice rarely seen in South African literature before this novel's publication.
 It is singular in highlighting the damaging, overlapping effects of apartheid and customary law on the lives of African women confined to apartheid Bantustans."
 The review in Publishers Weekly said: "Ngcobo writes with grace and compassion about one woman's suffering, meanwhile providing insights into Bantu village culture, the injustices of the legal system, the routines and atmosphere of black prisons, and the indomitable spirit of an oppressed people."
 In 2018, Annie Gagiano wrote of And They Didn't Die: "The horrors of this time have still not been erased, but a novel of this stature bears witness to them, as it does to the astonishing courage and strength of many of apartheid's victims in a way that is adequate to the place, time and people we must never forget, and in whose memory we have to continue to strive for a country in which all lives are cherished and cherishable."

 In addition to being a novelist, Ngcobo was the editor of Let It be Told: Essays by Black Women Writers in Britain (Pluto Press, 1987), which included contributions from Amryl Johnson, Maud Sulter, Agnes Sam, Valerie Bloom, Grace Nichols, Marsha Prescod, Beverley Bryan, Stella Dadzie and Suzanne Scafe.
 Ngcobo also wrote a children's book, Fikile Learns to Like Other People (1994), and in 2012 edited an anthology of stories of South African women in exile, entitled Prodigal Daughters, which was chosen as a Book of the Year by Neelika Jayawardane of Africa is a Country.

 Return to South Africa

 Ngcobo returned to South Africa with her family in 1994, following the election in which the African National Congress came to power.
 Her husband died in 1997.

-In South Africa she again taught for a while before becoming a Member of the KwaZulu-Natal Legislature, where she spent 11 years before retiring in 2008.
+In South Africa she again taught for a while before becoming a Member of the KwaZulu-Natal Legislature representing the Inkatha Freedom Party, where she spent 11 years before retiring in 2008.
 She published many academic articles, attended many writers' conferences, and delivered papers at various universities.

 She died in hospital in Johannesburg, aged 84, on Tuesday, 3 November 2015, following a stroke.
 The Sunday Times of South Africa obituary described her as a "writer and activist who gave vulnerable women a voice", while Barbara Boswell of the African Gender Institute at the University of Cape Town wrote: "Lauretta Ngcobo's death has robbed us of a significant literary talent, freedom fighter, and feminist voice."